-Whenever any reader plans of reading a horror short fiction his journey’s end at some of the great names of horror writing like Edgar Ellan Poe, Shirley Jackson, H.P Lovecraft, and Stephen King.
+Whenever any reader plans of reading a horror short fiction his journey end with some of the great names of horror writing like Edgar Ellan Poe, Shirley Jackson, H.P Lovecraft, and Stephen King.

 These masters of horror fiction gave the literary world some of the best horror short stories which are still loved by readers of horror fiction.

-The list of famous horror short stories follow the works of these great writers of horror short fiction.
+The list of famous horror short stories follows the works of these great writers of horror short fiction.

 Famous Horror & Scary Short Stories list: